-- 1. The employee will be advised that RCUOG believes that there is reasonable suspicion to believe that he or she is affected by illegal drugs or alcohol (or due to the nature of the accident, the policy mandates this) and that this test is being offered to confirm or denythis suspicion. - 2.
+- 1. The employee will be advised that RCUOG believes that there is reasonable suspicion to believe that he or she is affected by illegal drugs or alcohol (or due to the nature of the accident, the policy mandates this) and will be tested to confirm or deny this suspicion. - 2.
 The employee will be transported to a testing facility (e.g., health services, prompt care or the emergency department).
-One member of management or a designated attendant will accompany the employee along with a union representative, if requested by the employee.
+One member of management or a designated attendant will accompany the employee.
 Under no circumstances will the employee be allowed to drive himself or herself to the testing facility. - 3.
 Prior to leaving for the testing facility, supervision/management will contact the testing facility to inform it that a staff member from RCUOG will be arriving and will need a drug or alcohol test completed. - 4.
 The employee should be provided water to drink prior to leaving the organization premises. - 5.
-The employee should be given reasonable time-not to exceed 15 minutes-to secure photo ID in the company of a RCUOG representative. - 6.
+The employee should be given reasonable time-not to exceed fifteen (15) minutes-to secure photo ID in the company of a RCUOG representative. - 6.
 The employee to be tested must present a photo ID (i.e., a driver's license or state ID card) to the testing facility staff before the specimen can be obtained.
 Ensure that the employee brings the photo ID with him or her when leaving RCUOG premises. - 7.
 The employee to be tested must sign a consent form provided by the testing facility.
 Refusal to sign is addressed under the "Consequences" section of this document. - 8.
 A RCUOG representative must sign as a witness to the collection procedure, along with the tested employee. - 9.
-After returning to the organization or when leaving the testing facility, the supervisor/manager must make arrangements to transport the person home (unless testing results are immediate).
-Under no circumstances will the tested employee be allowed to drive himself or herselfhome.
+After returning to the organization or when leaving the testing facility, the supervisor/manager must make arrangements to transport the person home (unless testing results are immediate and negative).
+If results are positive, under no circumstances will the tested employee be allowed to drive himself or herself home.